What is a prefix?

 A prefix is usually made up of a few letters and can be placed at the beginning of a word to modify its meaning.
 Prefixes are used in English and Italian all the time, even if you might not have realized it before!

-In this lesson, we will look at the prefix RE- and how to use it in Italian.
-We can find the prefix RE- in English in words such as “redo, rewrite, reuse“, etc.
+In this lesson, we will look at the prefix Re- and how to use it in Italian.
+We can find this prefix in English as well in words such as redo, rewrite, reuse, etc.

 Vogliamo rivedere quel film, ci è piaciuto molto.

-We want to watch that film again, we really liked it.
+We want to watch that film again, we liked it.